wp-cli/extension-command/README.md

 ### wp plugin status

-See the status of one or all plugins.
+Reveals the status of one or all plugins.

 ~~~
 wp plugin status [<plugin>]